wookiehangover/node-ramrod/readme.md

 ### ramrod.dipatch(request, response)

 Processes a request and a response object, emitting the first matched route from the `ramrod.routes` object.
+A `before` event is emitted prior to matching against the route table.
 If no matching routes are found, the '\*' event is emitted.